agoldst/scuro/README.md

 The `course` directory also contains a `course.Rmd` file, which is just a stub required by the `rmarkdown` template structure.
 You can delete it.

+Because xelatex and tikz graphics are slow individually and very slow in combination, you may wish to use the `pdf` graphics device while you are drafting and only switch to TikZ when you are nearly finished.
+(You could also use the `pdflatex` engine, if you are not inputting complex Unicode text, and then switch to `xelatex` when you are ready to work on the typesetting in your chosen typefaces.)

 # The format

-The R package provides a single `rmarkdown` format, `scuro::scuro_md`.
+The R package provides an `rmarkdown` format `scuro::scuro_md`.
 Using `rmarkdown::render` to this format (or RStudio's "Knit" button) generates a markdown file suitable for subsequent conversion into beamer slides, handouts, `beamerarticle` scripts, and 4-up speaker notes.
-The output is somewhat configurable; in particular, the YAML metadata can adjust fonts (the `sansfont` is used for the slides), code-highlighting schemes, and default figure dimensions.
+The output is somewhat configurable; in particular, the YAML metadata can adjust fonts (by default the `sansfont` is used for the slides), code-highlighting schemes, and default figure dimensions.
 See the example `Rmd` files as well as the R help file for `scuro_md`.

 One weakness of the dark-on-light scheme is that it doesn't look great on paper (and wastes ink); I am working on a solution.